Indonesia c.bank sells 9-mth SBI debt, yields rise

-JAKARTA, Feb 13 (Reuters) - Bank Indonesia sold its nine-month SBI and SBI sharia at auction on Wednesday at a rate of 4.86119 percent, higher than 4.84021 percent in the previous auction last month, the central bank said in a statement.
+JAKARTA, Jan 10 (Reuters) - Bank Indonesia said it sold 9-month SBI and SBI sharia debt at auction on Thursday with a yield of 4.84021 percent, up from 4.80274 percent the previous month.

 SBI debt is offered once a month and is aimed at absorbing liquidity in the financial system to control inflation.

-Bank Indonesia held its benchmark rate at a record low of 5.75 percent on Tuesday due to manageable inflation and resilient economic growth.
+Earlier on Thursday, Bank Indonesia held its benchmark rate at a record low 5.75 percent for a 11th consecutive month due to manageable inflation and optimism over global economic situation.
 (Reporting by Rieka Rahadiana; Editing by Jonathan Thatcher)